HUSKI3/IgniteOS/README.md

 ### Docker
-Docker support will be added in the future!
+Docker download is available in the Dropbox folder!

 #### Kubernetes + Google Cloud